 Catastrophic burns and painful injuries resulting from fires and explosions can oftentimes lead to significant disfigurement and disability or death.
 At Padberg, Corrigan & Appelbaum, we understand the trauma that these victims and their families go through after an accident and work to bring hope and comfort to our clients.
 As an explosion and fire law firm in St. Louis, we have the experience needed to fight complex cases against large utility companies and product manufacturers who cause harm.

-Notable Fire and Explosions Cases
+Notable St. Louis Fire and Explosion Attorneys Cases

 For Gene Keller, a construction worker injured during the 2005 expansion of the Lambert-St. Louis International Airport runway system.
 He and a co-worker were seriously injured when a dormant piece of dynamite exploded after they were instructed to drill into it.
 The stick of dynamite had misfired two days prior and the crew on site failed to neutralize the stick by washing it from the hole.
 When Keller arrived for a later shift his drill encountered the undetonated dynamite and it exploded.
 The case settled with the engineering company overseeing the blasting.